NikV/bitcoin-ticker-jquery/README.md

 # bitcoin-ticker-jquery

-A jQuery plugin that does some bitcoin to currency conversions for you.
+A jQuery plugin that does some bitcoin to currency conversions for you into three different currencies.